Valence707/Steam-Top-100-Games-Scraper/README.md

-# steam_top_100_scraper
+# Steam Top 100 Games Scraper

-A basic web scraper that pulls information relating to the daily top 100 games on Steam.
+A basic web scraper that pulls information relating to the daily top 100 games on Steam and writes them to a CSV file.